basicallydan/danhough.com/_posts/2025-09-19-on-spotify.markdown

 - Supertramp
 - Phoebe Bridgers

 Without Spotify it's possible I wouldn't have listened to any of this music.
 It gave me the space to be exploratory with music, and that exploration made me confident and open-minded.

-But it also made me lazy, greedy and uninspired.

-Lazy, because I stopped thinking about what I'd listen to; it became background noise.
-I've recently learned a term for this: "Lean-back Listening."
-You could call it Passive Listening, but that's the industry term.

-Greedy, because - and this is part of a wider theme which I'm sure many will relate to - it instilled in me a need for stimulation.

-Uninspired, because...
-[TBA]

-I stopped connecting to music so much.
+But it changed my relationship to listening I didn't notice at first.
+I stopped thinking about what I wanted to hear, and music started to become background noise.
+There's a couple of terms for this: "passive listening," or a common industry term, "lean-back listening."

+Over time, I began to feel alienated from music itself.
+I was engaging less and consuming more.
+This is a matter of quantity over quality.
+Spotify was turning me into a consumer of audio content, not a human being who enjoys listening to music.

+That's not all to say it's entirely Spotify's fault, but it certainly makes passive listening easy, even the default.

+And it's also not to say I was too-far gone or that I never enjoyed the music I listened to.
+In fact, in the couple of years leading up to this decision I started using Spotify more like how I would listen to music in pre-Spotify days: whole albums, only occasionally listening to a playlist that I made, and rarely using a curated playlist outside of the context of a group social setting where I knew my guests probably wouldn't want to listen to an album.

 ## Somebody That I Used to Know